shaz-sk/customer-service/README.md

 ## What could have been done better?
-1. Couldnt implement security for PUT request due to lack of time
-2. Add pagination for retrieving all customer data
+1. Add pagination for retrieving all customer data
-3. Add Tracing, profile specific logging for prod and easy log access for support
+2. Add Tracing, profile specific logging for prod and easy log access for support
-4. Add more unit testing.
+3. Add more unit testing.
 Please refer PhoneValidatorTest, PhoneServiceTest as a sample
-5. Externalised error messages
+4. Externalised error messages
-6. Integration testing
+5.
-7. Linting
+6. Linting
-8. Just realised that I haven't followed naming convention for exception folder.
-Leaving as such due to lack of time.